Leefrost/leefrost.github.io/httpclient-cache-response/index.md

-# Caching responses in http client
+# Caching responses in HttpClient

 Working with high-load systems or with a system where it is important to have a good response time - the cache is a first citizen.
 This package contains lightweight, self-written, in-memory cache implementation to catch and store responses based on their status code.
 The configuration is pretty flexible and gives opportunity to set pair between cache time and response code.